Althengstett: History

 Althengstett was first mentioned in a document from around 1120 regarding a donation to Hirsau Abbey as "Hingesteten".
 The village was purchased in 1301 by Herrenalb Abbey and, some time from 1338 to 1341, the County of Württemberg was named protector of the town.
 It was assigned to the monastic office at Merklingen.

 Geography

-The municipality (Gemeinde) of Simmozheim is located in the district of Calw, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
+The municipality (Gemeinde) of Althengstett is located in the district of Calw, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Althengstett lies in a transitional landscape between the Northern Black Forest to the west and the Upper Gäu to the east.
 At the southwestern edge of the municipal area is the source of the Tälesbach, a tributary of the Nagold.
 Elevation above sea level in the municipal area ranges from a high of 596 m Normalnull (NN) to a low of 444 m NN.

 A portion of the Federally protected Würm-Heckengäu nature reserve is located in Althengstett's municipal area.